-Dear Mr. Golden,
+Dear Mr. Hoogervorst

-We believe the Financial Accounting Standards Board's (FASB) project on Accounting Standards Codification Topic 280, Segment Reporting, is an important FASB agenda item.
+Segment reporting requirements under International Financial Reporting Standards (IFRS) are very similar to those under U.S. Generally Accepted Accounting Principles (US GAAP).
+We believe the Financial Accounting Standards Board's (FASB) project on Accounting Standards Codification Topic 280, Segment Reporting, is an important FASB agenda.
 We recognize a discussion paper or exposure document has not yet been issued, and we note the FASB is conducting outreach to preparers to study the proposed improvements.
 As inputs to valuation models, segment disclosures are very important to investors.
-Because of the importance of such disclosures to investors, we believed it was important to provide investor input in advance of the issuance of any discussion paper or exposure document.
+Because of the importance of such disclosures to investors, we believed it was important to provide investor input to the FASB in advance of the issuance of any discussion paper or exposure document.

-To that end, CFA Institute,1 in consultation with its Corporate Disclosure Policy Council ("CDPC")2 designed and undertook a survey of our members who are portfolio managers and analysts globally in the Spring of 2018.
+To that end, CFA Institute, in consultation with its Corporate Disclosure Policy Council ("CDPC") designed and undertook a survey of our members who are portfolio managers and analysts globally in the Spring of 2018.
 Attached is a copy of the publication, Segment Disclosures: Investor Perspectives, which will be posted to our website forthwith.